 Yes, wearing glasses can improve your vision, but your eyeglasses give your vision only a temporary boost.
 Eyeglass lenses cannot "fix" any medical issues or make significant changes to the structure of your eye.
 Glasses clarify and enhance what you can see by counteracting physical anomalies in the shape of your eye that affect your ability to process light properly—but the better vision that comes from wearing glasses is thanks to a change in your perspective and not the result of any actual changes to your eye or eyesight.
 So while eyeglasses are a helpful tool to bridge that gap, they don’t actually make your eyesight better.

-No. Glasses can correct vision—but, just as they can't strengthen or improve your physical eye to fix your eyesight, nor will they weaken your eyes if you wear them.
+No. Glasses can correct vision, but as they can't strengthen or improve your physical eye to fix your eyesight, neither will they weaken your eyes if you wear them.
 Prescription eyeglasses are optical aids that change the way your eye receives light rays to improve visual clarity.
-This results in a better overall visual experience.
-Also, because your vision deteriorates with age, it will continue to decline after you get prescription eyewear, so you’ll want to visit your optometrist for an annual checkup.
-This timing may make it seem like your eyewear is the cause.
-But the change in vision is likely age-related and has nothing to do with how often you wear your glasses.
+This results in better overall vision.
+Because your vision deteriorates with age, it will continue to decline, even after you get prescription eyewear, so you’ll want to visit your optometrist for an annual checkup.
+This timing may make it seem like your eyewear is the cause of weakened vision, but the change in vision is likely age-related and has nothing to do with how often you wear your glasses.
 You will not damage your vision by wearing eyeglasses, and your eyesight will not improve if you stop wearing them.

 Yes, it is okay to wear glasses all the time, but it is best to follow your eye doctor's recommendations.
 If you are more comfortable wearing your glasses all day, then do it.
 If you need them only for reading or driving, there may be no reason to wear them all the time.
 Wearing prescription glasses when you need them will prevent eye strain, headaches, blurry vision, and other discomfort, and the anti-reflective and UV coatings will protect your eyes from the sun and glare.
 If you don’t wear your glasses as prescribed, you may experience eye strain.